orchidhq/Orchid/OrchidCore/src/orchid/resources/pages/plugins/OrchidGroovydoc/index.md

 ## Usage

 {% alert 'info' :: compileAs('md') %}
-The article [How To Document A Kotlin Project](https://dev.to/cjbrooks12/how-to-document-a-kotlin-project-edc) is the best way to get started using Orchid for code documentation, check it out for a beginning-to-end guide to using Orchid.
+The article {{ anchor('How to Document a Kotlin Project') }} is the best way to get started using Orchid for code documentation, check it out for a beginning-to-end guide to using Orchid.

 While this article is specific to the Kotlin language support in Orchid, working with Groovy in Orchid is almost identical, with the specifics outlined below.